The Pilot. A Battle for Survival

 The Pilot.
-A Battle for Survival (Лётчик) is a 2021 Russian WWII film written and directed by Renat Davletyarov, based on the real story, is dedicated to the pilot Aleksey Maresyev and other heroes of World War II (known in Russia as "The Great Patriotic War"), who found himself in similar circumstances, lost both legs, but still continued to fight.
+A Battle for Survival (Лётчик) is a 2021 Russian WWII film written and directed by Renat Davletyarov, based on the real events surrounding pilot Aleksey Maresyev during World War II (known in Russia as "The Great Patriotic War").

 The Pilot.
-A Battle for Survival was scheduled to be theatrically released in Russia on 2 December 2021 by Central Partnership.
+A Battle for Survival was theatrically released in Russia on 2 December 2021 by Central Partnership.

 Plot

 The film takes place at the beginning of World War II.
 The film tells about the pilot Nikolai Komlev, who defeated a German tank column, but his plane was shot down.
 Nikolai was able to land his plane in a forest clearing and suddenly realized that his problems were just beginning.

 Cast

 Production

 The film was produced in collaboration with the Russian Ministry of Culture and the Russian Film Foundation.
 Director Renat Davletyarov called the film his version of The Revenant.

 Filming

-Some of the scenes (the hospital) were filmed in the fall and winter of 2018 at the Pokrovskoye-Streshnevo estate.
+Some of the scenes (the hospital) were filmed in the autumn and winter of 2018 at the Pokrovskoye-Streshnevo estate.

 Principal photography began in January 2019 in the Novgorod Oblast.
 They went including in the Demyansky District, where in 1942 Aleksey Maresyev's plane was shot down.
 In addition to outdoor filming, there was filming in one of the pavilions of the Mosfilm Studios, against a green background, which was later replaced by another.